What is Driver CPC?

-Driver CPC was introduced across the EU in 2008 for professional bus drivers and 2009 for professional truck drivers to set and maintain high standards of road safety, health and safety and driving among professional drivers of buses and trucks.
+Driver CPC is a Certificate of Professional Competence issued to drivers who are entitled to hold one.
+It was first introduced across the EU in 2008 for professional bus drivers and 2009 for professional truck drivers.
+Its objective was to set and maintain high standards of road safety, health and safety and driving among professional drivers of buses and trucks.

 IMPORTANT – A Driver CPC Qualification Card is not a driving licence.
 In order to drive a truck or bus you must: